symcbean/CaPy/README.md

     USERNAME@HOSTNAME
     USERNAME@HOSTNAME,DBNAME
 ```

+The TARGET must uniquley identify an account held in CyberArk.
+If no account, or multiple accounts are matched, the request will fail.

 * **-i** **CAUSER**
   Log in to PVWA as CAUSER rather instead of using details from config file.
 User will be prompted for password via stdin.
 This will
   Suppress the automatic password rotation unless -t is explicitly specified.

 * **-k** **TARGET**
-  Check in an exclusive account
+  Check in an exclusive account.
+See TARGET specification description against **-g**

 * **-l**
   List authorization requests which the log on account can approve.
 Output is in JSON format.